petros-d/docs/enterprise_versioned_docs/version-0.26/upgrade-astronomer-stable.md

 title: 'Upgrade to a Stable or Patch Version of Astronomer Enterprise'
 sidebar_label: 'Upgrade Astronomer'
 id: upgrade-astronomer-stable
-description: Update your Astronomer Enterprise Platform to a new stable or patch version.
+description: Upgrade to a new stable or patch version of Astronomer Enterprise.
 ---

 ## Overview